tpage-alfresco/nonigma/README.md

 ## Background

-A family member designed this stunning cardboard enigma machine and so I decided to turn it into code so that the whole world could benefit from it's colourful encryption.
+A family member designed this stunning cardboard enigma machine and so I decided to turn it into code so that the whole world could benefit from its colourful encryption.

 ![Cardboard Nonigma Machine](cardboard-nonigma.jpg)